aRandomMenno/aRandomMenno.github.io/README.md

 ## What is this?

-This is my personal pebble on the internet there is information about and you can find some contact info.
+This is my personal pebble on the internet, on this website there is information about me and you can find some contact info.

 ## Idea's: